Bald Eagle Cam: Watch Decorah Eaglets Grow Up Live

 from Wildlife Promise

-We are gearing up for a third year of bald eagle nest spying.
+We are gearing up for another year of bald eagle nest spying.
 The eagle cam, courtesy of the Raptor Resource Project, is a unique opportunity to witness bald eagle hatchlings grow up.

 Feb.
 23, 2014: First egg laid

 Apr.
 2, 2014: First eaglet (D18) hatches

 Apr.
 7, 2014: Third eaglet (D20) egg-scapes

 Jun.
 18, 2014: D18 & D19 fledge

 Not much happening in the nest?
 Take some time to read more about bald eagles, especially their nesting habits.

 1. Bald eagles are solitary, but monogamous animals.